codebam/4310-rfc/rfc.md

 The connection is made as follows:

 {align="left"}
-	Client -> Server LOGN bob FC1
+	Client -> Server
+	{
+	  "number": 1,
+	  "version": 1,
+	  "from": "alice",
+	  "verb" "LOGN",
+	}

-	Server -> Client SUCC 1
+	Server -> Client
+	{
+	  "number": 2,
+	  "version": 1,
+	  "verb" "SUCC",
+	}

 ## Disconnecting from the server

-Clients **SHOULD** send a GDBY (goodbye) message when disconnecting from the server.
+Clients **SHOULD** send a DISC (disconnect) message when disconnecting from the server.

 {align="left"}
-	Client -> Server GDBY
+	Client -> Server
+	{
+	  "number": 3,
+	  "version": 1,
+	  "from": "alice",
+	  "verb" "GDBY",
+	}

 ## Sending messages

-Clients send messages by sending TCP packets with the destination user ID as well as the message that you want to send.
+Clients send messages by sending TCP packets with the destination username as well as the message that you want to send.

 Example:

 {align="left"}
-	Client -> Server SEND 2:hello world
+	Client -> Server
+	{
+	  "number": 4,
+	  "version": 1,
+	  "from": "alice",
+	  "to": "bob",
+	  "verb" "SEND",
+	  "data": "hello bob"
+	}

+## Sending messages to all clients

-If messages are sent to the server ID of 0, that message will be broadcast to all other clients connected to the server.
+If messages are sent with a verb of SALL, that message will be broadcast to all other clients connected to the server.

 {align="left"}
-	Client -> Server SEND 0:message to all clients
+	Client -> Server
+	{
+	  "number": 5,
+	  "version": 1,
+	  "from": "alice",
+	  "verb" "SALL",
-	Client -> Server SEND all:message to all clients
+	  "data": "message to all clients"
+	}

 ## Receiving messages

-Clients **MUST** implement a receive method such that they are able to identify the ID of the messages being received.
-Server messages always come from ID 0.
+Clients implement a receive method such that they are able to recieve and display incoming messages.
-They will include the user that is sending the message, followed by the content of the message.

 Example:

 {align="left"}
-	Server -> Client RECV 2:hello world
+	Server -> Client
+	{
+	  "number": 6,
+	  "version": 1,
+	  "from": "bob",
+	  "verb" "RECV",
+	  "data": "good thanks, how are you?"
+	}

 ## Server broadcasts

-When a new client connects to the server, the server will broadcast a message to all clients telling them both the user ID and the username of the new client.
-Clients are required to keep track of all connected clients.
+When a new client connects to the server, the server will broadcast a message to all clients telling them the username of all connected clients.
+It is the clients job to keep track of connected clients.

+The data field holds a JSON array of all clients that are connected.

 Example:

 {align="left"}
-	Server -> Client CONN 2:bob
-	Server -> Client CONN 3:alice
+	Server -> Client
+	{
+	  "number": 7,
+	  "version": 1,
+	  "verb" "CONN",
+	  "data": {["alice", "bob"]}
+	}

 When a client disconnects from the server the server will broadcast a message containing the ID of the disconnecting client.
 It is up to clients to remove